BMW X1 vs X3

 As you can see, the regular X1 and X3 cars have similar fuel efficiencies, with the sDrive models achieving the highest mpg.
 Only the high-performance X3 M40i has a significantly worse gas mileage than other models.

-The X1 and X3 both provide the BMW driving experience that BMW buyers seek.
+The X1 and X3 both provide the BMW ultimate driving experience™ that BMW buyers seek.
 Because the base engines are almost equivalent, the X1 doesn’t feel like it lacks power compared to the X3.

 However, the X3 is slightly more pleasant to drive thanks to its higher driving position and superior weight distribution.
-The X3 has an almost perfect 50/50 front/rear weight distribution whereas the 56.7/43.3 weight distribution in the X1 makes it a little front heavy.
+The X3 has an almost perfect 50/50 front/rear weight distribution whereas the 56.7/43.3 weight distribution in the X1 makes it a little front-heavy.